cdransf/cd-11ty/src/posts/2017/comment-on-the-fccs-proposal-to-kill-net-neutrality.md

 ---
 date: '2017-05-23'
+title: "How to comment on the FCC's proposal to kill net neutrality"
+description: "The Verge has a handy write-up on how to comment on the FCC's proposal to kill net neutrality"
 draft: false
-title: How to comment on the FCC's proposal to kill net neutrality
 tags: ['politics', 'net neutrality']
 ---